deathplaybanjo/mopedgarage/README.md

   TBD
 #### backend
   ###### acquire data
-    option a) attempt to make contact with 1997mopeds to DL data directly. future updates will have to pulled on a regular basis
-    option b)
     write and use a Web Crawler to DL the data auto-magically. put crawler on a periodic schedule to pull and update data
-    looks like like a combination of users,text data, and pictures
+    looks like a combination of users(1:1) and pictures(x:1) each mapped to "moped project text data"
   ###### webcrawler data input
     transform data into a useful format
       look into elactic stack options